James Ingram: Career

-Ingram teamed with American vocalist Linda Ronstadt and had a million-selling #2 hit in the U.S. and a Top 10 U.K. hit in 1987 with "Somewhere Out There", the theme from the animated feature film An American Tail.
+Ingram teamed with American vocalist Linda Ronstadt and had a million-selling No. 2 hit in the U.S. and a Top 10 U.K. hit in 1987 with "Somewhere Out There", the theme from the animated feature film An American Tail.
 The song was awarded the 1987 Grammy Award for Song of the Year.
 It also received Academy Award and Golden Globe nominations.
 It was one of the last million-selling Gold-certified 45 RPM singles to be issued by the RIAA.

 In the 1990s, Ingram's highest-profile team-up came again with Quincy Jones, on the song "The Secret Garden".
 This song also featured vocals by Barry White, El DeBarge, and Al B. Sure!.
 Soundtrack songs were popular for Ingram in the 1990s.
 From the movie Sarafina! came "One More Time", and from City Slickers came "Where Did My Heart Go?"
 In 1991, he and Melissa Manchester performed the song "The Brightest Star" in the animated Christmas film Precious Moments Timmy's Gift.
 In 1993, they performed the song again in the film's sequel Precious Moments Timmy's Special Delivery.
 Ingram's 1994 composition "The Day I Fall in Love", a duet with Dolly Parton, was the theme song for the movie Beethoven's 2nd and was nominated for an Academy Award for Best Original Song.
 Ingram and Parton performed the song live on the Oscar broadcast.
 In 1997, he and Carnie Wilson co-wrote the song "Our Time Has Come" and lent it to the animated film Cats Don't Dance.

 During the summer of 2004, Ingram participated in the U.S. television reality show Celebrity Duets as a duet partner.
 The show combined professional vocalists, of various musical genres, with entertainers of different backgrounds in a weekly elimination competition.
 In 2006, Ingram and neo-soul singer Angie Stone teamed up on "My People".
 In 2011, Ingram joined Cliff Richard's list of special guest performers on his Soulicious Tour performing at various UK venues during November.
 He sang two songs from the album with Richard, as well a solo of "Just Once".
 In 2012, Ingram appeared as himself in the ABC television show Suburgatory, in the episode "The Motherload".
 Also in 2012, he was a guest vocalist at Debbie Allen's October 13 live show at the corner of Crenshaw Blvd. and Martin Luther King Blvd. celebrating the arrival of the Space Shuttle Endeavour, singing R. Kelly's "I Believe I Can Fly".

 Death

-Ingram died in Los Angeles of brain cancer on January 29, 2019, aged 66.
+Ingram died of brain cancer in Los Angeles on January 29, 2019, at the age of 66.